openstack/openstacksdk/doc/source/contributor/testing.rst

 In order to run the entire unit test suite, simply run the ``tox`` command inside of your source checkout.
-This will attempt to run every test command listed inside of ``tox.ini``, which includes Python 2.7, 3.4, PyPy, and a PEP 8 check.
+This will attempt to run every test command listed inside of ``tox.ini``, which includes Python 2.7, 3.5, and a PEP 8 check.
 You should run the full test suite on all versions before submitting changes for review in order to avoid unexpected failures in the continuous integration system.::

    (sdk3)$ tox
    ...
-   py34: commands succeeded
+   py35: commands succeeded
    py27: commands succeeded
-   pypy: commands succeeded
    pep8: commands succeeded
    congratulations :)